French invasions of Brazil: Equinoctial France

 Meanwhile, a second organized attempt at French colonization took place on the Upaon-Açu Island, in Maranhão, from 1594.
 On September 8, 1612, led by Daniel de La Touche, the French founded the city of São Luís.
 After the Battle of Guaxenduba on November 19, 1614, the French presence in the region lasted until it was eradicated by Portuguese and indigenous troops in 1615.

 The privateers

 Until the 18th century, privateers of different nationalities often looted villages and mills on the Brazilian coast.
 The discovery of gold in Minas Gerais revived the greed of these elements, attracting them to the coast of the Southeast.
 The most famous robberies were in August 1710, by the privateer Jean-François Duclerc, and in September 1711, by René Duguay-Trouin, both in the city of Rio de Janeiro.

+The invasion of Cabo Norte (1697)

+With the naming of the Marquis of Ferróles as governor of French Guiana in 1678, France started pursuing a more aggressive stance in the region, increasing the number of French entreposts in the Oyapock and trying to cut the Portuguese from the commerce of Drogas do sertão, very valuable commercial products from Amazonian Origin.
+They would go as far as Gurupá, before being beaten back in 1679.

+In 1688, Marquis of Ferróles would penetrate the Portuguese positions in the Araguari River, takin the Araguari fort and claiming the region for France.
+In 1697 he receives orders by Louis XIV of expanding French territory to the Amazon River, taking the fortress of Desterro, Macapá and Taurege (the latter being an English fort conquered by the Portuguese during the Portuguese Conquest of Maricay).
+Ferróles would raze the forts of Araguari, Desterro and Taurege and bring a French garrison to the fort of Macapá.
+The governor of Maranhão, Antônio de Albuquerque Coelho de Carvalho, would raise a force retake the Fort of Macapá in June 28 of the same year.

+Due to the alignment of Portugal and France during the earlier parts of War of the Spanish Succession, the two countries would have a peace treaty which slightly favoured France, with a provisory treaty in March 4, 1700, and a permanent treaty in July 18, 1701.
+After the Peace of Utrecht, France would give up interest in the Brazilian Amazon for the time being.